Intrauterine device: Other considerations

 According to the U.S. Medical Eligibility Criteria for Contraceptive Use, published by the CDC, women and adolescents under the age of 20 and women who have not given birth are classified in category 2 for IUD use, mainly due to "the risk for expulsion from nulliparity and STIs from sexual behavior in younger age groups."
 According to the CDC, benefits generally outweigh the risks, and IUDs are recommended for young and nulliparous women, although more careful attention may be required.
 Women over age 20 and those who have previously given birth are placed in category 1, meaning no special concerns are placed on use.

 Modern IUDs do not lead to infertility or make it harder for a woman to become pregnant, and fertility typically returns within days of removal.
 Some prior studies found an association between infertility and the Dalkon Shield, an early IUD design which is no longer available.

-Modern IUDs do not cause increased infection.
-The earlier Dalkon Shield may have, because it contained multifilament strings, which provided bacteria a space to grow and move up the string.
+Modern IUDs do not increase infection.
+The earlier Dalkon Shield may have been problematic because it contained multifilament strings, which provided bacteria a space to grow and move up the string.
 IUDs manufactured after 2008 use monofilament strings to prevent this from happening.
 However, as with any medical procedure, IUDs can lead to increased risk of infection immediately after the insertion.

 Menstrual cup companies recommend that women with IUDs who are considering using menstrual cups should consult with their gynecologists before use.
 There have been rare cases in which women using IUDs dislodged them when removing their menstrual cups, however, this can also happen with tampon use.
 Despite reports, as of 2023, there is no scientific agreement on whether using a menstrual cup increases the risk of IUD expulsion; more rigorous studies are needed.

 Unlike condoms, the IUD does not protect against sexually transmitted infections.